NightKey/ts6-obs-bridge/README.md

 # Team Speak 6 - OBS Bridge
 This is a Utility created for a streamer friend.
-When a user that you have everything setup in OBS joins or leaves the call, the icons you set them up will behave as expected.
+When a user that you have everything already set up for in OBS, joins or leaves the Team Speak channel, the icons will behave as expected.
 When you mute a user, there is a way to have a `muted` state to them so you can visibly silence them.

 When started, a web UI will be hosted on http://127.0.0.1:12345.